lucasm/headly/README.md

 * Content is provided by third-parties.
 Trademarks belong to their respective owners.
 All rights reserved to them.
 * Source code is MIT licensed.

-### Credits
+### Thanks

 Open source project by Lucas Menezes.
 Special thanks to everyone who makes open Web.
-In memory of Aaron Swartz.